UltraSalem/mightykingdoms/mightykingdoms_full.md

 Players will want their kingdoms to be a mix of villages, cities and fortresses to allow them to build more settlements, recruit more armies, and feed those armies.
 Each full game turn represents one year, and cycles through summer and winter seasons.

-Winning the game is based on how mighty your kingdom is.
+Winning the game is based on how mighty your kingdom is at the end of the campaign.
 Might is measured by number of battles won, and number and size of settlements you control at the end.

 A campaign lasts for 6 game years (36 turns).